Holiday Calendar

 International Corgi Day

-An annual international observance on June 4 celebrating Pembroke and Cardigan Welsh Corgis while supporting corgi rescue organizations.
+An international observance on June 4 celebrating Pembroke and Cardigan Welsh Corgis and raising money for corgi rescue organizations.

 4